Dance Bars of Mumbai

 Genesis of the Dance Bars

-Mumbai is India's most modern city and is a teeming city of millions.
-It is also the commercial capital of India and is home to 65% of the headquarters of the corporate world.
-Mumbai also has a varied nightlife and foremost among them is the dance bars.
+Mumbai is India's most modern city teeming with millions.
+It is also the commercial capital of India and headquarters of 65% of the corporate world.
+Mumbai also has a vigorous nightlife and foremost among them is the dance bars.

 The Dance bars equivalent in the west are the cabaret joints, but these dance bars are different and concentrate more on Indian dance and the girls wear mostly the sari.
 Nudity per se is not there, though suggestive and titillating actions may take place.